tugaep/OnlineGameJamBot/README.md

 3. Make your changes and commit them: `git commit -m "Add your commit message"`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request
 6. Keep me updated so I can check out your amazing work!
+My mail adresss is tugaep@gmail.com

 ## License